 Michael R. Stiff

-Michael R. Stiff is an attorney with the firm of Spesia & Taylor in Joliet, Illinois and a lifelong resident of Will County.
+Michael R. Stiff is a partner with the firm of Spesia & Taylor in Joliet, Illinois and a lifelong resident of Will County.
 He is a 1984 graduate of Lewis University in Romeoville, Illinois, where he was inducted as a Charter Member of the Lewis Honor Society.
 He received his Law Degree from Loyola University School of Law in 1988.

 Prior to joining Spesia & Taylor, Michael practiced in the Joliet office of a national law firm and then with a small general litigation firm in Geneva, Illinois.
 He has handled a wide range of litigation matters, including the defense of hospitals and doctors in complex medical cases, serious construction injuries and all types of premises liability claims.

 At Spesia & Taylor, Michael has continued to handle a wide variety of litigation matters and all aspects of case management, from investigation through trial, including appellate work.
 Michael has tried both personal injury and non-injury cases in many Illinois state courts, and appears before the Circuit Courts of Will, Kankakee, LaSalle, Grundy, Cook and DuPage Counties.
 He has also handled cases in Iroquois, Kendall, Kane, and Winnebago Counties.
 His current practice includes representation of school districts and other businesses in litigation and other commercial matters.

 In addition to his litigation practice, Michael assists in the representation of the Firm’s Municipal Clients, including the Villages of Rockdale, New Lenox, Minooka and Manhattan, and handles bond issues and litigation, tax increment financing, union negotiations and labor issues, annexation, zoning/re-zoning issues, and civil rights cases involving municipal employees and police officers.